geo-python/site/source/lessons/L2/exercise-2.rst

 .. warning::

-    Please feel free to use the link below to create your personal copy of this assignment using GitHub Classroom.
-    However, note that **we provide assignment feedback only for students enrolled in the course at the University of Helsinki**.
+    Please note that **we provide assignment feedback only for students enrolled in the course at the University of Helsinki**.

 .. admonition:: Start your assignment